A father who died saving his family, children at summer camp, a loving grandmother: The faces of the Texas flooding tragedy

 At Camp Mystic, the massive flooding seemed to have ripped the wall off at least one building and left a cabin covered in dirt and mud, with girls’ mattresses strewn across the floor, photos of the devastation show.
 Texas Gov. Greg Abbott said the camp was “horrendously ravaged.”
 He was shocked, he said, that the rushing water reached the top of the cabins.

 The families of at least four campers have confirmed their deaths to CNN, while others are still waiting for news on their children.
-Twenty-seven kids are still missing from Camp Mystic, a Christian all-girls camp near the Guadalupe River that hosts about 750 kids.
+Ten campers and one counselor are still missing from Camp Mystic, a Christian all-girls camp near the Guadalupe River that hosts about 750 kids.

 Renee Smajstrla, the 8-year-old Camp Mystic camper who went missing during the torrential flooding in Kerr County, Texas, has died, her family confirmed to CNN.